vanilla-manifesto/vanilla-di-manifesto/README.md

 [![CircleCI](https://circleci.com/gh/vanilla-manifesto/vanilla-di-manifesto/tree/master.svg?style=svg)](https://circleci.com/gh/vanilla-manifesto/vanilla-di-manifesto/tree/master)

-Vanilla DI is one of the implementation approach of [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection).
+Vanilla DI is one of the implementation approaches of [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection).
 And also, Vanilla DI is an approach of design.

 This approach has the following advantages: